-Considering proposing sessions that address the following aspects of museum work:
+Consider proposing sessions that address the following aspects of museum work:

-- Advocacy: How are institutions advocating at the local and federal levels for funding, historic preservation, policies that have an impact on employee wellbeing? - Collections: What steps have you taken to advance efforts to digitize, decolonize, accession and deaccession, preserve, and conserve?
-What is your approach to disaster planning and response today, and who is involved in the process? - Diversity, Equity, Access, Inclusion, Belonging, and Justice: What are projects that moved the needle (internally or externally), and what did you learn from them?
-How are museums ensuring their physical and virtual spaces are welcoming to all? - Environmental Sustainability: In what ways are you addressing environmental sustainability at your organization or in new construction?
+- Advocacy: How are institutions advocating at the local, state and federal levels for funding and the agencies that support museums and historic preservation, along with policies that have an impact on employee wellbeing? - Collections: What obstacles have you encountered in digitization, decolonization, deaccession, and other stewardship efforts, and how have you overcome them? - Diversity, Equity, Access, Inclusion, Belonging, and Justice: What are projects that moved the needle (internally or externally), and what did you learn from them?
+How are museums ensuring their physical and virtual spaces are welcoming to all?
+How are local or national politics affecting your policies and practices? - Environmental Sustainability: In what ways are you addressing environmental sustainability at your organization or in new construction?
 What role is your museum playing in climate justice, such as activist or educator, and what does that look like? - Evaluation: How are museums measuring success and impact, and sharing that data with stakeholders?
-In what ways are you embracing and acting on new insights or input? - Exhibitions: How have museums engaged communities and ensured they have a voice in the exhibit process?
+In what ways are you embracing and acting on new audience insights or input?
+How does data inform your programs, exhibits, or development efforts? - Exhibitions: How have museums engaged communities and ensured they have a voice in the exhibit process?
 What has changed about approaches to interpretation?
 How have you creatively solved challenges related to limited budgets or production delays? - Fundraising and Revenue: What new models and strategies have been employed for memberships, retail, events, programs, and other earned revenue sources?
 How are museums engaging donors and navigating generational shifts in philanthropy?
-How can we effectively pitch our ideas and value to external stakeholders? - Leadership/Governance: How are leaders leading with empathy, building trust, and creating a psychologically safe space for people to voice ideas, concerns, feedback?
-In what ways are leaders giving staff agency to lead at any level and supporting experimentation or innovation?
-In what ways are leaders assessing and taking risks? - Marketing and Social Media: How has vulnerability and transparency in communications (or lack thereof) affected public trust?
-What successes/failures have museums had as they navigate social media platforms and algorithms?
-How are they conveying value? - Programs: In what ways has school access or participation evolved?
-Who are museums engaging through public/family programs today and how?
+How can we effectively pitch our ideas and value to external stakeholders? - Leadership/Governance: How are leaders modeling empathy, building trust, and creating a psychologically safe space for people to voice ideas, concerns, feedback?
+In what ways are leaders giving staff agency to lead at any level and supporting innovation? - Marketing and Social Media: Which audiences are you engaging online and in what way?
+How are you managing divisive comments or navigating a growing landscape of misinformation?
+How are you using your platform(s) to educate and illuminate? - Programs: What are the creative ways you are engaging or attracting schools today?
 What new partnerships have been forged, how did they begin, and how are they being sustained?
 In what ways have digital platforms expanded access? - Workforce/Career Development: What new methods are being used in recruitment, retention, training, mentoring, and development of museum staff and volunteer corps?
 How are museums addressing pay disparities and employee well-being?

-NOTE: Virtual sessions will be hosted in Zoom on Wednesday, July 24.
-In-person sessions will take place Thursday-Friday, August 1-2, at our conference venue, the Hilton Columbus at Easton, and each session room will be equipped with projector, mic, screen and audio.
+NOTE: Virtual sessions will be hosted in Zoom on Wednesday, July 23.
+In-person sessions will take place Thursday-Friday, July 31-August 1, at RiverCenter Davenport, and each session room will be equipped with projector, mic, screen and audio.
 Presenters will be required to bring a laptop and HDMI cable.
 Rooms will be set with rows of chairs (theater) or chairs with round or rectangular tables (classroom).
-Please note preferences in your narrative.
+Please note preferences in your proposal, if applicable.